Learning Fair Classifiers with Partially Annotated Group Labels: Experiments

-We employ four state-of-the-art in-processing methods, \textit{MMD-based Fair Distillation} (MFD) \cite{jung2021mfd}, \textit{FairHSIC} \cite{quadrianto2019discovering} and \textit{Label Bias Correction} (LBC) \cite{jiang2020identifying} for the base fairness method of \ours.
-We briefly describe each method in the \cref{appendix-sec:implementation-basemethods}.
-We only consider scalable fairness methods to deep learning based vision applications.
-For example, the primal approaches in group fairness \cite{kamishima2012fairness, zafar2017fairness} cannot be applied into the vision domain with high dimensional data or complex models (\eg, DNNs).
-However, we emphasize that our method is not limited to the four methods used in this study but can be easily applied to any fairness method.
+We employ three state-of-the-art in-processing methods, \textit{MMD-based Fair Distillation} (MFD) \cite{jung2021mfd}, \textit{FairHSIC} \cite{quadrianto2019discovering} and \textit{Label Bias Correction} (LBC) \cite{jiang2020identifying} for the base fair-training method of \ours.
+We briefly describe each method in the Appendix.
+We only consider scalable fair-training methods for deep learning-based vision applications; note the primal approaches in group fairness \cite{kamishima2012fairness, zafar2017fairness} cannot be applied to the vision domain with high dimensional data and complex models (\eg, DNNs).
+We emphasize, however, that our method is not confined to the three methods used in this study but can be easily applied to any fair-training method.